opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 them to a position on the surface of the Earth[^1].
-We will also constrain this definition to only include attempts to *formalize* the representation of this data within an existing type system or format that is otherwise *not* a dedicated spatial type.
-Essentially, if you are storing data in a non-spatial format that you intend to be put on a map, and you expect somebody else to interpret it in the same way that you did, that data comes from a spatial type implementation.
+We will also constrain this definition to only include attempts to *formalize* the representation of this data within an existing type system or format that is otherwise *not* a dedicated Spatial Type.
+Essentially, if you are storing data in a non-spatial format that you intend to be put on a map, and you expect somebody else to interpret it in the same way that you did, that data comes from a Spatial Type implementation.

 [^1]: Technically this also applies if you are on the surface of another planet or celestial body, and also applies if you are above or below the surface.
 We'll